dmwithiga04/billionaires_analysis-Project/README.md

 - **Python**: Main programming language.
 - **Libraries**:
+  - `JupyterLab`: For interactive data exploration and visualization.
   - `Matplotlib`: For data visualization.
   - `PrettyTable`: For tabular data representation.
   - `NumPy`: For statistical calculations.